mwong775/crlite-cuckoo-filter/README.md

 # Cuckoo Hashing
-Cuckoo hashing techniques for storing and tracking all TLS certificate revocations
+Cuckoo hashing techniques to effectively store and track all TLS certificate revocations for web security

 ## Overview